ursaaoi/fdr/README.md

 # fdr - Face Detection and Recognition
-> An Open Source implementation of face detection and recognition software written in matlab
+> An Open Source face detection and recognition software written in matlab